Mix Up Your Workouts for Better Running Performance: 10 Strength Training Ideas for Runners

 Primary impact areas: Cardio, Shoulders, Overall body strength

-Equipment required: Stable box jump equipment (preferably with rubber edges for additional protection)
+Equipment: Stable box jump platform (preferably with rubber edges)

 (8) Inverted Abs Crunch